How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

-As we can see in Fig.~\ref{fig:1qb-diag-noiseless}, our estimated values (dots in the figure) are in good agreement with the theoretically expected values (lines in the figure).
-Indeed, the relative error in the estimation of the transition matrix element $|\braket{1|\dot{\mathcal{H}}|0}|$ (the energy gap $E_{1}-E_{0}$) is at most $0.99\%$ ($0.071\%$).
+As shown in Fig.~\ref{fig:1qb-diag-noiseless}, our estimated values (dots in the figure) are in good agreement with the theoretically expected values (lines in the figure).
+Indeed, the relative error in the estimation of the transition matrix element $|\braket{1|\dot{\mathcal{H}}|0}|$ (the energy gap $E_{1}-E_{0}$) is at most $0.99~\%$ ($0.071~\%$).

-These errors are small compared to the resolution due to the discretization performed in processing the data.
+These errors are small compared to the resolution owing to the discretization performed while processing the data.
 The estimation error of the transition matrix element (energy gap) is $0.9$ ($0.1$) times smaller than the resolution.
-Actually in Fig.~\ref{fig:1qb-diag-noiseless}, we confirm that the adiabatic condition \eqref{eq:adiabatic_criterion} is reasonably satisfied.
+As shown in Fig.~\ref{fig:1qb-diag-noiseless}, we confirm that the adiabatic condition \eqref{eq:adiabatic_criterion} is reasonably satisfied.